Understanding Insurance Audits

-What will happen if I ignore, lie, or “cover-up” my mistakes when responding to an audit?
+What will happen if I ignore, lie, or “cover up” my mistakes when responding to an audit?

 What prompts an insurance audit?

-Computer monitored practice patterns
+Computer monitored practice patterns.

 Additionally, perhaps your practice is suddenly billing a procedure that you did not bill previously—this can trigger an audit.
 Of course, there can be reasonable explanations for any activity that may seem “out of the norm”.
-For example, perhaps your practice has recently acquired a new piece of equipment and that is what caused increased billing for use of that equipment.
+For example, perhaps your practice has recently acquired a new piece of equipment that caused increased billing for use of that equipment.

-Complaints from patients or employees
+Complaints from patients or employees.

 What activities can trigger an audit?

 Failing to have adequate documentation is risky for any practitioner.
-Documentation provides several key pieces of information: it proves that services were provided, that those services were provided at the level at which they were billed and that those services were medically necessary.
+Documentation provides several key pieces of information: it proves that services were provided, that those services were provided at the level at which they were billed, and that those services were medically necessary.
 Without documentation that can provide this information, billing cannot be verified.

-Upcoding refers to coding for a more expensive service or procedure than what was actually performed.
+Upcoding refers to coding for a more expensive service or procedure than you actually performed.
 A common example of upcoding is if a practitioner only met with a patient for a few minutes and the coder billed for a full exam lasting 45 minutes.
 While upcoding can also be accidental, a pattern of such fraudulent billing can lead to fines and legal consequences from both government and private payors.

-Undercoding, as you might expect, is the opposite of upcoding; it refers to leaving out codes from a patient’s record or coding for fewer services than were actually provided to the patient.
+Undercoding, as you might expect, is the opposite of upcoding.
+It refers to leaving out codes from a patient’s record or coding for fewer services than were actually provided to the patient.
 While many practitioners utilize this coding to save patients some costs, this practice also has legal consequences and may trigger an audit.

 Are mock audits worth it?